US State Privacy Laws

 Data Brokers and Geolocation

-Connecticut SB 4 would add a California-style data-broker registration regime, ban the sale of geolocation data, and add facial-recognition provisions to the Connecticut Data Privacy Act.
+Connecticut SB 4, signed into law in 2026 (House 141–6), adds a California-style data-broker registration regime, bans the sale of geolocation data, and adds facial-recognition provisions to the Connecticut Data Privacy Act.
 There is a broad multistate trend to prohibit selling precise geolocation: Oregon’s amendment bars sale of geolocation within a 1,750-foot radius, and Virginia’s SB 338 (signed 2026) prohibits controllers from selling precise geolocation under the VCDPA.
-Several states are also weighing tighter limits on government and law-enforcement purchase of broker data.[49]
+Several states are also weighing tighter limits on government and law-enforcement purchase of broker data.[49][59]

 AI Transparency and Automated Decisions